 A theatrical-quality 1080p-resolution digital copy of each film is stored on the player’s hard drive, and the subscriber can watch the movie anytime.
-The Cinema Player reportedly delivers 30 percent more color than Blu-ray, and 25 percent more pixel depth while its HDMI 1.4 output has been designed to work with any type of projector or surround sound system.
+The Cinema Player reportedly delivers 30 percent more color than Blu-ray and 25 percent more pixel depth.
+Simultaneously, its HDMI 1.4 output has been designed to work with any projector or surround sound system.

 Will the theater owners take objection to this new high-end service?
 We will have to wait and watch.